codeslake/IFAN/README.md

 ## Resources

-All material related to our paper is available via the following links:
+All material related to our paper is available by following links:

 | Link |
 | :-------------- |